Internet Scams Are Bad for your Financial Health

 One tell-tale sign of the illegitimate offers is the requirement to purchase training supplies or a training course before you start the job.
 Legitimate secret shopper companies will NEVER require such purchases.
 However, some of the scams do not require purchase of training materials either, so be very, very careful!

 Secret Shopper jobs sound very good.
 The promise of making large sums of money for only a few hours of work each week is tough to ignore.
-Plus, with no experience necessary and no educational requirements, you can see why it appeals to a broad spectrum of people.
+Plus, with no experience necessary and no educational requirements, you can see why this internet scam appeals to a broad spectrum of people.

 The advice from the Federal Trade Commission (FTC) to anyone interested in being a secret shopper: